Bird & Bird: 2010s

 Bird & Bird continued to expand its international reach and in May 2013, merged with Danish outfit BvHD, completing its coverage of the Nordic region.
 The same year, the firm signed an international cooperation agreement with BCCC Avocats, located in Switzerland.

 In November 2014, Bird & Bird merged with leading Australian new economy specialist law firm, Truman Hoyle, to create their first office in Australia.
 The merger brought their presence in the Asia Pacific region to 5 offices, with another 5 formal co-operation agreements in place in Malaysia, China, Indonesia and Korea.

-Bird & Bird's international growth continued with the launch of a Luxembourg office in 2016.

 In 2018, the firm welcomed a new hub office in Amsterdam, and a representative office in downtown San Francisco, their first office in the USA.

-Diversity

-Bird & Bird has a Diversity & Inclusion committee that aims to provide and maintain an inclusive work environment.

-Clients

-In 2021, Bird & Bird advised DP Poland, the UK AIM listed company which owns the Domino’s Pizza franchise in Poland, on its acquisition of a domestic Polish pizza restaurant chain called Dominium SA.

 Awards

-The firm was awarded “Most Admired Law Firm” by Legal Cheek in 2021, and “Global Firm of the Year” by Who’s Who Legal 2021 in IT, Telecoms and Media, Life Sciences – Patent Litigation, and Patents.
+In 2021, the firm was awarded "Most Admired Law Firm" by Legal Cheek, and "Global Firm of the Year" by Who's Who Legal 2021 in IT, Telecoms and Media, Life Sciences – Patent Litigation, and Patents.